reza-mousavi/contract-json-hello-world/README.md

-# contract HelloWorld Project
+# Contract HelloWorld

-The repository is created to demonstrate **contract** design.
+The repository is created to demonstrate **contract** design using OpenAPI.
+The approach is generate contract, Java Code, from the Spec, OpenAPI Spec.

-## Building the application
+## Building Application

 Maven is being used for building the project.
 Simple run the following command to build the application.